What is reputational risk? Here’s everything you need to know

 As our previous examples show, a tarnished reputation can detrimentally impact your organisation’s revenue, as well as the positions of company leaders.
 You could lose the confidence of customers and lose their business too.
 In some circumstances, companies struggle to recover.

 With the stakes so high, you will need to be prepared to deal with reputational risk.
-Following a risk management process such as the one detailed above can help you.
+Following a risk management process such as the one detailed above can help you avoid exposing your organisation to reputation damage.
 So can a dedicated risk management solution.
 Discover how to choose the best risk management solution for you in our free guide.